Yijiki/Cybersecurity-Lab-Firewall/README.md

 ## Objective

 This project focuses on building a multi-layered network security system to help prevent cyberattacks, guarantee constant uptime and control network traffic.
 The system leverages open-source tools like OPNsense, SquidProxy, Suricata and Zenarmor to assist with deep packet inspection, content filtering and real-time threat monitoring.
-A core part of the project was configuring high availability using CARP as well as setting up Multi-WAN failover and load balancing.
+A core part of the project was configuring high availability using CARP as well as setting up multi-WAN failover and load balancing.
 This project successfully created a secure and resilient network perimeter demonstrating practical skills in network hardening and security operations.

 ## Background and Motivation